dani8439/collection_tracker1/README.md

 ## Usage ##

+For `Collection Tracker` to work, you need to be running `ruby v 2.7.0` on your computer.

 * Fork the repository and clone it.

 * Run `bundle install` to install gems.
 If you don't have bundler, first run `gem install bundler`.